 Detail work, calligraphy, and delicate linework benefit with smaller points.
 Many projects will benefit from larger sizes, which will result in bolder designs.

-Depending on their art style and particular demands, pyrographers gather a variety of pen tips in a variety of shapes and sizes.
+Depending on their art style and particular demands, pyrographers gather a variety of wood burning nibs in a variety of shapes and sizes.

 Each nib performs a different function and creates its own unique texture and mark in your artwork.

-Practice and experimentation are the only way to find out which nib suits your style and needs.
+Practice and experimentation are the only way to find out which pyrography pen tips suit your style and needs.

 Let’s see what is available for you.